montagejs/montagejs.org/docs/Draw-cycle.md

 ---
 layout: docs
-title: Component draw cycle
+title: Draw cycle

+prev-page: Event-handling
+next-page: Gestures
 ---

-# Component draw cycle
+# Draw cycle

 When building HTML5 applications, especially on mobile, performance is important.
 Two things that can have a critical impact on web application performance are DOM manipulation (creating or modifying DOM structure or styles) and DOM inspection (querying an element’s calculated style, such `offsetWidth`).
 Repeatedly manipulating and reading the DOM, in a unmanaged fashion, can cause multiple style reflows that can slow down an application considerably, even on a desktop machine.
 The term “layout thrash” has been used to describe the result of this type of DOM manipulation.